adaltas/jumbo/docs/getting-started/key-principles.md

 - `edge`: hosts components exposing APIs like the HiveServer2 of Hive;
 - `ldap`: hosts security components like the IPA-server of FreeIPA.

-A `node` can be assigned multiple types at creation time.
+A `node` can be assigned multiple types at creation time, except for the type `ldap` than needs to be alone.
 To deploy a functional Hadoop cluster, you will need at least:
 - 1 `master`
 - 1 `sidemaster`
 - 1 `edge`